maalfrid/Catch/README.md

 <a name="installing_emulator"></a>
 ### 1.2.2 With Emulator
+_Disclaimer: We do not recommend you to test the game with an emulator as the game is supposed to be played with touch when moving your avatar._
 - Create a new device: <br />
 <img src="https://user-images.githubusercontent.com/16878457/55806203-20254b80-5ae0-11e9-90b4-1c0a10dfccc5.png" alt="" width="500"/>

-- Choose one of the devices with a play store symbol (e.g. NEXUS 5X): <br />
+- Choose one of the devices with a play store symbol: <br />
 <img src="https://user-images.githubusercontent.com/16878457/55806189-1865a700-5ae0-11e9-982e-ddd0938614ae.png" alt="" width="100"/>

 - Press next
-- Choose a version of the Android mobile operating system having an API level 21 or later versions (e.g. Pie)
+- Choose a version of the Android mobile operating system having an API level 24 or later versions
   * Press the Download button for the chosen version
 - Press next
 - Press finish